Pneumocystis Jirovecii (Tissue, Fluid)

 What other tests might I have along with this test?

-Your doctor may also order other tests to help diagnose pneumonia.
-These include:
+Your healthcare provider may also order other tests to help diagnose pneumonia.
+These

 Blood tests to look for infections in your blood